 There are three important components to Vanderbilt's Merchandise Order Policy:

 - Licensing and manufacturing of the product

-Due to all contractual obligations to the University, all orders for merchandise branding (whether for promotional giveaways, for resale, or for a suggested donation), must be reviewed by Vanderbilt Trademark Licensing prior to an order being placed.
+Due to contractual obligations to the University, all merchandise orders that include apparel, promotional products, uniforms and awards must be reviewed by Vanderbilt Trademark Licensing prior to an order being placed.

-To request a review, individuals placing such orders for departments or student organizations must submit the online Merchandise Request Form.
+To request a review, individuals placing such orders must submit the online Merchandise Request Form.
 It is recommended that you submit this form at least 4 weeks prior to the desired delivery date.
-Doing so will ensure adequate time for both the approval process and the production of the product.
-Once Trademark Licensing has approved the product, they will notify the department or student organization and let them know if the Vanderbilt Bookstore can assist the department or student organization in acquiring merchandise at preferred pricing.
-In the event that the Bookstore cannot be of assistance, Trademark Licensing will grant authorization to the department or student organization to place the order with another Vanderbilt-licensed vendor.
-Please note: Many online "do it yourself" web sites are not licensed to produce Vanderbilt products.
+Doing so will ensure adequate time for both the approval process and the production of your order.

 University's Trademark Licensing Policies: